postmates/PMHTTP/README.md

 ## Requirements

-Requires a minimum of iOS 8, OS X 10.9, watchOS 2.0, or tvOS 9.0.
+Requires a minimum of iOS 8, macOS 10.10, watchOS 2.0, or tvOS 9.0.

 ## Installation